wegoare/footpedia/README.md

 # Project Title
 Welcome to Footpedia!
-This blog was created by Ashutosh Chaudhary as a personal project to share his thoughts and football knowledge with the world.
+This blog was created by Mayank Gurjar as a personal project to share his thoughts and football knowledge with the world.

 On this website, you'll find weekly articles and updates of the current happenings in the football world .